 As indicated in last year's Annual Governance Statement, alternative arrangements were initially introduced as agreed between Cabinet and Group Leaders to ensure proactive engagement of the wider elected membership.
-Group Leaders met remotely with the Chief Executive, Leader, Monitoring Officer and s151 Officer met on a weekly basis for a briefing on the management of the crisis and proposals for recovery.
+Group Leaders met remotely with the Chief Executive, Leader, Monitoring Officer and s151 Officer met on a regular basis for a briefing on the management of the crisis and proposals for recovery.
 Group Leaders could then brief their respective groups and call upon Lead Members and Lead Officers to attend Group Leaders' meetings or Group meetings where further information or discussion is required.
 Formal call-in arrangements were also available should the requisite number of members wish to challenge a decision.
-All council formal meetings were re-introduced virtually by September 2020 and the interim arrangements were no longer required.